-In an earlier blog post, I explained the history of the 3-D Secure security standard and how it is changing.
-With 3-D Secure version 2 (3DS v2.1) arriving soon, I thought it was a good time to explain what more merchants can do to prepare for the change.
+In an earlier blog post, we explained the history of the 3-D Secure security standard and how it is changing.
+With 3-D Secure version 2 (3DS v2.1) arriving soon, it's a good time to explain what more merchants can do to prepare for the change.

 3-D Secure version 2.1 (3DS v2.1), which launched on 14 April 2019, requires merchants to provide issuing banks with more data around every card transaction.
 With more context around each payment, issuing banks should be able to make more accurate authorization decisions in a way that provides a frictionless experience for the consumer.
 Ultimately, 3DS v2 will lead to greater authorization rates and a more streamlined customer experience that prevents drop offs.